Check out the tools you need to make Richmond a safer place.

 Central Virginia’s Community Outreach Coordinator is David Malakouti.
 A native of Virginia, David is personally dedicated to making Richmond a safer place.

-In October 2016, David Malakouti joined the Virginia’s Office of the Attorney General as their Richmond-based Community Outreach Coordinator for Central Virginia, which covers the Richmond metro area.
+In June of 2022, Charles Ferry joined the Virginia’s Office of the Attorney General as the Community Liaison Officer for Central Virginia, which covers the Richmond metro area.

-As the Central Virginia Community Outreach Coordinator, David’s role is to provide education opportunities and link agencies and individuals with appropriate resources throughout the Attorney General’s Office.
-David helps people in Greater Richmond find solutions for a variety of issues, including gang activity awareness, prescription drug and heroin abuse, human trafficking awareness, domestic violence issues, and more
+As the Central Virginia Community Liaison Officer, Charles’ role is to provide education opportunities and link agencies and individuals with appropriate resources throughout the Attorney General’s Office.
+Charles helps people in Greater Richmond find solutions for a variety of issues, including gang activity awareness, prescription drug and heroin abuse, human trafficking awareness, domestic violence issues, and more.

 What is Virginia Rules?